linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 3- Financial Intermediation and Delegated Loan Monitoring , Intro to Bankruptcy and Debt Restructuring/The Workout Crew.md

 Big workouts,  such as Chrysler and International Harvester,  attract lots of attention.
 But mostly workout units move quietly,  much to the relief of their patients.
 Like people who undergo radical surgery,  companies often find workout so painful and embarrassing that they don't want to discuss it,  even after they are back on their feet.

-Says Harris Levin,  a New York bankruptcy lawyer: "It's a humiliation and a nightmare."
+Says Harris Levin,  a New York [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] lawyer: "It's a humiliation and a nightmare."

 ### **Low Profile**